Lerwick is one of the first ports in the UK to handle significant offshore decommissioning projects.

 One of the first ports in the UK to handle major offshore industry decommissioning projects, Lerwick’s proximity to oil and gas activities in the northern North Sea and Atlantic, complemented by its deep-water capabilities, mean the harbour is ideally positioned to meet the needs of the industry in the recycling and disposal of large structures.
 The port also handles piece small materials, decommissioned cargoes and subsea equipment.

 Lerwick’s reputation in undertaking major decommissioning projects is underpinned by the successful handling of the 8,000 tonne TCP2 modules support frame (MSF) from Total E&P Norge AS’s Frigg Field by Peterson (UK) Ltd in association with Veolia Environmental Services at Greenhead.
 They are currently undertaking the biggest decommissioning contract at Lerwick Harbour yet at Dales Voe to dismantle a former floating production unit from the Buchan Field.
-Around 12,000 tonnes of materials will be recovered through the project which is expected to complete late 2018.
+Around 12,000 tonnes of materials will be recovered through the project which is expected to complete in 2019.
 Other subsea disposal contracts are ongoing at Greenhead which maintains the skills and expertise in this area.

 All the harbour’s quays are operated by the Port Authority and are common-user, giving flexibility for all types of marine support.
 Both the north and south outer harbour areas have water depths over 50 metres, providing optional locations, depending on weather conditions, for deballasting, mobilisation, lifts and support operations.

 Experienced onshore decommissioning contractors and waste management complement the comprehensive facilities.